 The idea of undergoing open-heart surgery can be unsettling.
 That’s why interventional cardiology and surgery specializes in treating heart conditions using minimally invasive procedures.
 Minimally invasive surgical procedures use smaller incisions and can be a good option for certain heart conditions.
 At Allegheny Health Network (AHN) Cardiovascular Institute, our surgeons and interventional cardiologists are nationally recognized for their expertise in performing minimally invasive heart surgery and interventional procedures.

-During a minimally invasive heart surgery procedure, small incisions are made in in the chest or side.
-Because the chest isn’t cut open, there is less trauma and damage to muscle, tissue, and bone.
-The heart and lungs continue to function normally, so there’s no need for a heart-lung bypass machine.
+During a minimally invasive heart surgery, the heart is accessed via small incisions made in the chest wall.
+By avoiding a full sternotomy (complete division of the breastbone), there is less trauma and damage to muscle, tissue, and bone.
+In some cases, the procedure can be performed without the need for a heart and lung bypass machine.

 We perform hundreds of lifesaving minimally invasive heart procedures every year with outstanding results.
 This approach offers several advantages compared to open-heart procedures, including:

 Minimally invasive heart procedures aren't right for everyone.
-Your multi-disciplinary team will evaluate your individual situation to determine the best treatment option for you.
+Our multidisciplinary team consisting of cardiologists, surgeons, radiologists, and primary care physicians, will evaluate your individual situation to determine the best treatment option for you.
 We offer: